Skip to content

 spanning-tree portfast trunk

-Virtual switch mapping example
+Virtual switch mapping:

 Port group: SERVERS-VLAN10